-The sudden outbreak of COVID-19 is definitely impacting all spheres of human life ranging from sectors like Agriculture, Hospitality, Business to Education.
-But the real question here is, how far are we letting this virus impact our education system?
-Right after the very first lockdown in the country, universities and schools immediately switched to online education platforms to keep the learning mode on!
-Similar steps have been taken by global universities in order to unblock the way of learning for students.
+The unexpected outbreak of COVID-19 has certainly had an effect on all aspects of human life, from agriculture, hospitality, industry to education.
+But the real question here is how far do we encourage this virus to have an effect on our education system?
+Right after the very first lockdown in the world, colleges and schools quickly turned to online educational channels to keep the learning mode on!
 As the world has now accepted the conditions and is re-opening with preventive measures, universities and countries abroad are giving a green flag to international students waiting to be at their dream universities.
-Here is a list of best countries to study abroad that have come forward to hold the hands of students in achieving their career goals by making the right changes in their policies!
+Here is a list of best countries to study abroad that have come forward to provide the right provisions for international students planning to pursue higher studies amidst Covid-19.

 “Believe in your dreams and that anything is possible.” – Usain Bolt